nRF24/CircuitPython_nRF24L01/README.rst

     # transmitted packet must be a byte array, thus the need for struct
     import time, board, struct, digitalio as dio from busio import SPI
+    from circuitpython_nrf24l01.rf24 import RF24
-    from adafruit_circuitpython_nrf24l01 import NRF24L01 # this library
+    # circuitpython_nrf24l01.rf24 is this library
+    # RF24 is the main driver class

 Define the nodes' virtual addresses/IDs for use on the radio's data pipes.
 Also define the SPI pin connections to the radio.
 Now you're ready to instantiate the NRF24L01 object